 I gathered a crew initially for Monache Meadows to enjoy a weekend of off-roading, dirt biking and fishing.
 Two weeks before departing, the Schaeffer fire closed the area, and trying to avoid last minute changes we opted for a different setting.

 Consulting the maps, I followed the Kern River south from Monache, and that’s when I found Kernville.
-One search led to another, and white water rafting was suddenly at the top of the list.
-Kernville is picturesque small town positioned right along the Kern River and the northern tip of Lake Isabella.
+One search led to another, and white water rafting was suddenly at the top of the list, time for some kern river rafting.
+Kernville is a picturesque small town positioned right along the Kern River and the northern tip of Lake Isabella.
 Lake Isabella is man-made reservoir as a result of dams built along the Kern, and between the two water bodies offers a full spectrum of water activities.

 We made our way from San Diego Friday morning and headed for our camp.
 We chose Camp 9 on the east side of the lake.
 Much of our camping is dispersed, unplanned and remote.
 With a large group in National Forest land, however, reserving an official camp spot seemed like the wiser idea.
 Online reservations were easy enough, albeit totally awkward for our style, but one less worry in a weekend full of variables.
 The spot was in a great location, but one of the problems with online systems is no way of ascertaining current conditions, like the prescribed burn that scorched the entire campground weeks earlier.
 Luckily, the space closest to the water was unreserved and we slipped down to set up camp.